Railroads have quite a history in New England.

 Yeah, I've read some of that stuff.

-I hate to admit it, but you real.
+I hate to admit it, but you really are.

 Make me jealous.